Note: Updated by Publication ANJ-4 , Landscapers & New Jersey Sales Tax .

-Capital improvements performed by landscapers and similar businesses effective October 1, 2006, charges for certain defined landscaping services are subject to tax.
-Thus, the labor to install the following types of capital improvements to real property, which was previously exempt, is subject to tax on and after October 1, 2006:
+Capital improvements performed by landscapers and similar businesses, as well as charges for certain defined landscaping services, have been subject to tax since October 1, 2006.
+The labor to install the following types of capital improvements to real property is subject to tax:

 See examples below.

-Other services which may be performed by a landscaper such as the installation of a new fence, low-voltage lighting, a pond, underground sprinkler system, hardscaping (i.e., installation of deck, paver patio, walkway, driveway, swimming pool deck, retaining walls, etc.), and similar structures, remain capital improvements to real property and are unaffected by the new law.
-Thus, the installation labor is still exempt from sales tax
+Other services which may be performed by a landscaper such as the installation of a new fence, low-voltage lighting, a pond, underground sprinkler system, hardscaping (i.e., installation of deck, paver patio, walkway, driveway, swimming pool deck, retaining walls, etc.), and similar structures, remain capital improvements to real property.
+Thus, the installation labor is exempt from Sales Tax.

 ABC Landscaper has a contract with a property owner for the installation of planting materials, such as trees and shrubs, on existing construction.
 ABC Landscaper hires a subcontractor to perform the taxable planting service.
 Since ABC is charging the property owner for a taxable service, ABC must collect tax from the property owner.
 The amount charged to ABC by the subcontractor is not a taxable receipt.